-To slow the spread of coronavirus, all King County employees who can telecommute should now be telecommuting.
+To slow the spread of coronavirus, King County employees who can telecommute have been mandated to do so until further notice.
 Because K-12 schools have closed, King County is temporarily allowing parents and caretakers to telecommute while caring for children at home.

 Telecommuting with children at home is a new experience for most employees and can present its own unique challenges.
 As such, Balanced You has put together some advice to help you continue to be productive and keep your family safe:

 - Ensure you have received supervisor approval, completed all required King County paperwork, and submitted it to your HR Manager before commencing telecommuting.

 - Set up a defined workspace where you can work effectively and keep an eye on your children.

 - Be creative about how and when you work.
 For example, it may be helpful for you to work before your children wake up or after they go to bed.
 Please remember to reach out to your supervisor in advance to discuss adjusting your work schedule.

 - If you have another telecommuting adult in the house, split time when one of you is able to monitor your children while the other is working in a separate room.

 - Make sure your children have things to entertain them, such as games, toys, puzzles, and movies, and regularly update them if you can.